shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

   * Configure HTTPS for the S3 proxy by adding a new HTTPS listener to the AWS ALB
     * Go to the [EC2 Load Balancers dashboard](https://console.aws.amazon.com/ec2/home?#LoadBalancers), select your S3 proxy's ALB and click on the Listeners tab
     * Click Add listener
-    * Select HTTPS as the protocol from the Protocol dropdown menu
+    * Select HTTPS from the Protocol dropdown menu
     * Click Add action -> Forward to...
     * Select your S3 proxy's target group from the Target group dropdown menu
     * Select the Security policy you'd like to use.
 Eg. `TLS-1-2-Ext-2018-06` (See [AWS documentation](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#describe-ssl-policies) for more information)